ChausAnton/Express_server/README.md

 - create file .env
 - add field "SECRET", to .env, which will equal to some secret key
 - add field "MAIL_USERNAME", "MAIL_PASSWORD", "MAIL_HOST", "FROM_EMAIL", "URL", "CLIENTURL"
-- run npm run server:install
+- npm run server:install
-- run npm run client:install
+- npm run client:install
-- run npm run client:build
+- npm run client:build
 - then go to client/build/index.html and replace all "./" to "/"
 - then go back to react_express dir
 - node_modules/.bin/sequelize db:migrate